 Tracking how AI is changing our lives and our societies.
 I've been a journalist in legacy media for two decades.
 I'm also the Content Director at the Center for Human Technology.

-Camille is the Policy Director at the Center for Humane Technology.
-Recognized as one of Business Insider’s AI 100 in 2023, Camille has been featured in Bloomberg, NBC News, and The New York Times, and published in Science and Tech Policy Press.
+Camille is the Senior Director of Strategy and Impact at the Center for Humane Technology.
+Recognized as one of Business Insider’s AI 100, Camille has been featured in Bloomberg, NBC News, and The New York Times, and more.

 Lead Writer at Center for Humane Technology.